WHO warns lifting of coronavirus lockdowns must be gradual

 Lockdown measures have proved effective, and people must be ready for a new way of living to allow society to function while the coronavirus is being kept in check, said Takeshi Kasai, WHO Regional Director for the Western Pacific.

-Until a vaccine is found, the process of adapting to the epidemic will have to become a new normal, Kasai told an online press conference.
+While the Western Pacific has in recent weeks been much less hard hit by the epidemic than the United States or Europe, there has been an increase in cases in Japan and Singapore, among other countries.

+Kasai also warned that the epidemic must not disrupt vaccination programmes against other diseases like polio, measles and rubella.
+Otherwise the Western Pacific could face a new crisis when health systems are already strained, he said.

-Reporting by Gabriel Crossley; Writing by Ryan Woo
+Reporting by Gabriel Crossley; Writing by Ryan Woo; Editing by Michael Perry